boospy/Privacy-Browser-Project/README.md

 ## Additional options for extensions

 ### bitwarden.json
-If you run your own Bitwarden/Vaultwarden server, you can use it to set the FQDN/IP of your server in the extension.
+If you run your own Bitwarden/[Vaultwarden server](https://github.com/dani-garcia/vaultwarden), you can use it to set the FQDN/IP of your server in the extension.
 ~~~
+# For Chromium
 wget -O /etc/chromium/policies/managed/bitwarden.json https://git.osit.cc/public-projects/pbp/-/raw/main/extensions_settings/bitwarden.json

+# For Brave
+wget -O /etc/brave/policies/managed/bitwarden.json https://git.osit.cc/public-projects/pbp/-/raw/main/extensions_settings/bitwarden.json
 ~~~

 ### language-tool.json
 If you run [your own Language-Tool](https://github.com/Erikvl87/docker-languagetool) server, you can use it to set the FQDN/IP of your server in the extension.
 ~~~
+# For Chromium
 wget -O /etc/chromium/policies/managed/language-tool.json https://git.osit.cc/public-projects/pbp/-/raw/main/extensions_settings/language-tool.json

+# For Brave
+wget -O /etc/brave/policies/managed/language-tool.json https://git.osit.cc/public-projects/pbp/-/raw/main/extensions_settings/language-tool.json
 ~~~